mattsteadman/mattsteadman.github.io/_posts/2022-05-21-fd-and-streams.md

 - Both can represent connections to files, devices (e.g terminals), and pipes/sockets (for IPC).

 - Why use streams?
 Because using streams gives you access to a more powerful set of functions.
-Namely, formatted I/O functions like `printf` and `scanf`, and functions for character- and line-oriented I/O.
+Namely, formatted I/O functions like `printf` and `scanf`.
+These functions have provide two main benefits:
+  - They save you from having to write ad-hoc parsers reading and writing strings dynamically
+  - They avoid repetitive system calls through buffered

+- Why use file descriptors?
+They offer more control what and when you read and write:
-- If you want to do control operations that are specific to a particular device, then you *must* use file descriptors.
+  - They allow you to do control operations that are specific to particular devices

-- If you need special modes of I/O (e.g. nonblocking input) then you must use file descriptors.
+  - They let you use special modes of I/O, like nonblocking I/O
   - The only control that streams give you is the choice of styles of buffering (unbuffered, line buffered, fully buffered).

+- You can always change your mind:
-- If you want, you can request that a streams gives you the file descriptor that it's using under the hood so that you can "get dirty" and do some low-level operations.
+  - You can request that a streams give you the underlying file descriptor for low-level operations

-- You can also "upgrade" a file descriptor to a stream.
-That is, create a new stream with an existing file descriptor.
+  - You can create a stream from an existing a file descriptor

-- In general try using a stream before deciding that you need to use a file descriptor unless you have a good reason to do otherwise.
+- In general, try to use streams unless you have a reason to do otherwise

 - File descriptors are a POSIX feature, whereas streams are an ISO C feature.
 Therefore, streams are more portable than file descriptors.
 Non-POSIX systems are free to implement streams using something besides file descriptors under the hood.
-  - File descriptors are implemented in kernelspace.
-Streams are implemented in userspace to make the most common kinds of I/O easier.
+Streams live in the kernel, while streams live in C standard library.

 - *File position* is one of the attributes of a file.
 Therefore, streams and file descriptors (which both provide communication channels to files) both have file position as one of their attributes.
 File position on a stream can be changed with `fseek(3)`, and file position on a file descriptor can be changed using `lseek(2)`.
     - File position on a file descriptor is just an integer which is initialized to `0` and incremented with each written character.